You are viewing this course for September start 2024

-Mathematics and Physics have been taught at Aberystwyth since the foundation of the university in 1872, making the university the first in Wales to teach these subjects.
-Recent investment of several million £s in teaching and research has ensured that we continue to innovate and provide a stimulating learning environment for a growing body of mathematics and physics students from all over the world.
+- Mathematics and Physics have been taught at Aberystwyth since the foundation of the university in 1872, making the university the first in Wales to teach these subjects.
+We continue to innovate and provide a stimulating learning environment for a growing body of mathematics and physics students from all over the world

-The Department of Mathematics maintained its position as one of the best departments in Wales in the most recent Research Excellence Framework (REF2014).
-The department returned almost 90% of our staff, the highest proportion of any Welsh mathematics department.
-Results show that 1 in 8 of our research outputs are world leading, and more than 60% are either world leading or internationally excellent.
-All of our research and the impact it has outside universities, was judged to be of international standard.
+- The Department of Mathematics maintained its position as one of the best departments in Wales in the most recent Research Excellence Framework (REF, 2014).
+All of our research and the impact it has outside universities was judged to be of international standard

-The Departments of Mathematics and Physics are at the forefront of Welsh-medium provision in these subjects at higher education level in Wales.
-Details of Welsh language modules in mathematics and physics may be obtained from the Department.
+- The Departments of Mathematics and Physics are at the forefront of Welsh-medium provision in these subjects at higher education level in Wales.
+Check out the module tab for more information

 Department of Physics Lecturers are all qualified to PhD level and have a track record of research in their fields of specialisation.